-The government will appoint Mick Keelty AO as Interim Inspector–General from 1 October 2019.
-This is pending new legislation under the Water Act 2017 to create a permanent position.
+The government has appointed Mick Keelty AO as Interim Inspector–General from 1 October 2019pending new legislation under the Water Act 2007 to create a permanent position.

-The Northern Basin Commissioner role will be subsumed by the Interim Inspector–General role from 1 October 2019.
+The Northern Basin Commissioner role was subsumed by the Interim Inspector–General role from 1 October 2019.

 Creating the Inspector–General role reflects the success of the Northern Basin Commissioner role, which has contributed to greater confidence in compliance and enforcement in the northern Basin.

 As part of a wider package of initiatives to support implementation of the Murray–Darling Basin Plan, the Australian Government appointed Mr Mick Keelty, AO APM, as the independent Northern Basin Commissioner, for a three-year term.

 Mr Keelty commenced in the role of Commissioner on 11 September 2018.